Intuit App Partner Program FAQ

 Is API usage metered at the app or workspace level?

 API usage is metered at the app level and aggregated at the workspace level.
-If you have multiple production apps within one workspace, all usage will be aggregated and weighed against the pricing table.
+If you have multiple production apps within one workspace, all usage will be aggregated and weighed against the pricing table and to determine your eligibility for a specific tier.

 Are there APIs where API credits and platform service fees do not apply?